 Wikimedia Commons: A repository of public domain and freely-licensed educational media content.
 Everything is free to use, but for all media not in the public domain, you’ll need to check the license and comply with its terms.

 flickr: A repository of images and video that allows you to filter your searches for content you are free to use.
-Using the drop down filter in the upper left corner, you can search for works in the public domain, all Creative Commons licensed images, or works that allow you to make modifications or commercial uses.
+You can search for works in the public domain, all Creative Commons licensed images, or works that allow you to make modifications or commercial uses.

 If your use doesn't fall under one of the exceptions to an author's exclusive rights, and if the work you want to use isn't in the public domain or available under a license that permits the use you want to make, you'll have to request permission from the author or copyright holder.